Emily Barnes

 My role includes consulting, creating, and bringing to life gorgeous garden design concepts and planting schemes.

-I’m an aesthetically obsessive person who loves the detail.
-My professional journey began in decorative arts and graphic design but after spending much of my free time in the garden, I retrained in Horticulture to become a garden designer which combined two of my greatest passions – plants and design.
-I feel very lucky to have discovered a calling that has the ability to enrich lives with the outdoor spaces we design and create at Bestall & Co.
-Of the many things I love about garden design, the most important one for me is the power it has to connect and ground us to nature and the positive impact a garden can bring to our hectic modern lives.
-Humans have evolved with an inbuilt biophilic response to the natural world.
-Being immersed in planting in a beautiful outdoor space is so good for mind, body and soul.
-It is also very nice to look at through the window!
+I feel very lucky to have discovered a calling that enables me to enrich both the environment and people’s lives with the outdoor spaces we design and create at Bestall & Co.
+Of the many things I love about garden design, the most important one for me is the power it has to create a space that connects and grounds us and the positive impact a garden can bring to our hectic modern lives.
+We humans have evolved with an inbuilt biophilic response to the natural world, and being immersed in a beautiful outdoor space is so good for mind, body and soul.
+It is also very pleasant to look at through the window!

 If I could choose anyone to play me in a film of my life it would be Emma Watson, whom I admire for her work on women’s rights and her unapologetic sense of self.